Susan Alberti: Life and career

 Alberti was born in 1947 in Bairnsdale, Victoria, Australia.
 Her family moved to Ashwood in Melbourne and she attended Siena College in nearby Camberwell for high school.
 She is the co-founder and managing director of the DANSU Group based in Wheelers Hill in Melbourne's east.
 Approximately forty years ago, Alberti and her late husband Angelo established the company as an industrial and commercial builder and developer of industrial estates and business parks.
-DANSU Group successfully completed substantial commercial, industrial and property development projects, especially in Melbourne's south eastern suburbs, including Hallam, Dandenong, and surrounds.

 Alberti has supplemented her successful business career with a major contribution and commitment to fundraising and promotion of juvenile diabetes research.
 She was National President of the Juvenile Diabetes Research Foundation Australia.
 In 1994 she founded the Melbourne and Sydney annual "Walk for the Cure" around Albert Park Lake, a significant annual fundraiser which to date has raised more than $30 million toward the search for a cure for diabetes.
 It is now held in every state and in regional areas around Australia.
 In 1995 Alberti was invited to join the International Board of the Juvenile Diabetes Research Foundation International (JDFI) and in 2008 accepted an invitation to become JDRFI's International Patron.
 In November 2013, she retired from all positions associated with JDRF Australia and JDRI stating that "it has become apparent that the organisation I joined 30 years ago and have championed ever since is heading in a direction that I cannot support".

 In 2004 Alberti became a board member of the Western Bulldogs Football Club.
 Since 2003 Alberti has been the Patron of the Western Bulldogs football club and was the founding Co-chair of the Western Bulldogs Forever Foundation.
 In December 2012 she became Vice President of the Club and was re-elected to the Board in December 2013.
 Following the Western Bulldogs Football Club's 2016 premiership Susan Alberti announced she would be stepping down as vice president of the club.
 She was appointed the inaugural ambassador for the Australian Football League's national women's competition in 2017.